Emergent $\mathcal{PT}$-symmetry breaking of collective modes with topological critical phenomena

-\emph{Critical superfluid}.-- Here we focus on system's behavior precisely at the critical point $t_{so}=t_s$.
-The real-to-complex transition at this point indicates that the low-frequency branch of the response function vanishes there, such that collective modes of the system are entirely determined by the high-frequency branch [see Fig.~\ref{fig:response_EP}(a)].
+{\bf Critical phase.} Here we focus on system's behavior precisely at the critical point $t_{\text{so}}=t_{\text{s}}$.
+The real-to-complex transition at this point indicates that the low-frequency branch of the response function vanishes there, such that collective modes of the system are entirely determined by the high-frequency branch [see Fig.~\ref{fig:response_EP}{\bf a}].
 We then have access to a peculiar scenario.
-As illustrated in the inset of Fig.~\ref{fig:response_EP}(a), the total response function $\chi$ completely vanishes outside the spectral loop $\omega=E_{k+q/2}+E_{k-q/2}$ (the shaded region in the inset), even though contributions from the BCS theory (blue) and order-parameter fluctuations (black) remain finite.
-Physically, such a behavior suggests a critical superfluid that is immune to low-frequency perturbations.
-Remarkably, the total absence of linear response at the critical point can be analytically proven by changing the integrals in Eq.~(\ref{eq:response}) into contour integrals on the complex plane, with the transformation $z=e^{ik}$.
-Given the spectral-loop structures of the Bogoliubov quasiparticles, all the integrals can be performed analytically through the Cauchy's theorem~\cite{supplemental}.
-As such, the robustness of the critical superfluid is protected by the spectral point-gap topology of the Fermi quasiparticles.
+As illustrated in the inset of Fig.~\ref{fig:response_EP}{\bf a}, the total response function $\chi$ completely vanishes outside the spectral loop $\omega=E_{k+q/2}+E_{k-q/2}$, whose shapes are shown in Fig.~\ref{fig:response_EP}{\bf b}, even though contributions from the BCS theory (blue) and order-parameter fluctuations (black) remain finite (see the shaded region).
+Physically, such a behavior suggests a critical phase that is immune to low-frequency perturbations.
+Remarkably, the total absence of linear response at the critical point can be analytically proven by changing the integrals in Eq.~(\ref{eq:response}) into contour integrals on the complex plane, with the transformation $z=\text{e}^{\text{i}k}$.
+Given the spectral-loop structures of the Bogoliubov quasiparticles, all the integrals can be performed analytically through the Cauchy's theorem (see the Supplementary Note 4 for the calculations).
+As such, the robustness of the critical phase is linked to the spectral point-gap topology of the Fermi quasiparticles.

 Physically, the disappearance of linear response at the critical point can be understood through the exotic behavior of the BCS theory at the critical point.
-Explicitly, at the critical point, the quasiparticle spectrum is given by $E(z)=\sqrt{|\Delta|^{2}+(t_s z+\mu)^{2}}$, with $z=e^{ik}$ and $k\in[0,2\pi)$, which is analytic on the complex plane of $z$.
+Explicitly, at the critical point, the quasiparticle spectrum is given by $E(z)=\sqrt{|\Delta|^{2}+(t_{\text{s}} z+\mu)^{2}}$, with $z=\text{e}^{\text{i}k}$ and $k\in[0,2\uppi)$, which is analytic on the complex plane of $z$.
 The gap and number equations are therefore only determined by the residue near $z=0$, and can be reduced to